LukeErren/Stack-Overflow-analysis/README.md

 # Stack Overflow analysis

 ## Motivation
 Stack Overflow hosts a community where users can ask and answer questions about computer programming.
-They have an annual survey where they examines all aspects of the developer experience from career satisfaction and job search to education and opinions on open source software.
+They have an annual survey where they examines all aspects of the developer experience.
 I wanted to investigate if there were any trends in the last three years.

 This repository contains the Jupyer notebook with the source code used for the blogpost [What does the yearly Stack Overflow survey tell us?](https://medium.com/@lukeerren/what-does-the-yearly-stack-overflow-survey-tell-us-ef273b882680).